radio1988/OneStopRNAseq/snakemake/README.md

 # Easy RNAseq Analysis with *oneStopRNAseq*

-Currently, this is the backend of https://mccb.umassmed.edu/OneStopRNAseq/index.php and intended for internal use Installation will be simplified and make it suitable for download and usage in any Unix like workstation/server.
+- Currently, this is the backend of https://mccb.umassmed.edu/OneStopRNAseq/index.php and intended for internal use
+- Installation will be simplified and make it suitable for download and usage in any Unix like workstation/serve in the future

 # Install (for any user on HPCC)